 After 8 km (5 mi), the road narrows and rises among cork oaks.
 On one of the bends is the rustic Venta Victoria.
-A little further on you’ll enjoy good views across to the coast and, after 3 km (1 ¼ mile) around a bend, you will find the town of Casares, a confection of white cubes on a mountain spur topped by the brow outline of an alcazar.
-Several roadside restaurant-bars, all with pleasant terraces, which overlook the town.
+A little further on, you’ll enjoy good views across to the coast and after 3 km (1 ¼ mile) around a bend, you’ll find the town of Casares.
+The town is a confection of white cubes on a mountain spur topped by the outline of an alcazar.
+Several roadside restaurant-bars, all with pleasant terraces, overlook the town.

-Further on, turn left and do the locals a big favour by parking at the entrance of their town.
-Climb the narrow, uphill streets to see what remains of the Moorish castle, or rather, as the ruins don’t really amount to much, to check out an excellent vantage point.
-This is the site from which hundreds of Moriscos – descendants of the Moors who revolted against their Christian rulers in the early 16th century – were hurled to their deaths.
+Further on, turn left and do the locals a favour by parking at the entrance to their town.
+Climb the narrow uphill streets to see what remains of the Moorish castle or rather, as the ruins don’t amount to much, to check out an excellent vantage point.
+This is the site from which hundreds of Moriscos – descendants of Moors who revolted against their Christian rulers in the early 16th century – were hurled to their deaths.

-Back on the road that skirts the town, follow signposts to Manilva and you start to appreciate a different view of Casares.
-Soon you see the vineyards of Manilva, which is known for both the quality of its grapes and its lively vino de terreno.
+Back on the road that skirts the town, follow signposts to Manilva and you’ll start to appreciate a different view of Casares.
+Soon you’ll see the vineyards of Manilva, known for both the quality of its grapes and its lively vino de terreno.
 Near a quarry on the town’s edge, take a track on the left (signposted ‘Baños Romanos’) to reach the Roman Baths.
-From the outside, the baths don’t look like much, but inside there are Roman arches and the water is invitingly clear.
+From the outside, they don’t look like much but inside there are Roman arches and invitingly clear water.
 Julius Caesar visited these baths and locals like to believe that its waters’ healing powers were responsible for curing his skin problem.

-Nearby, British-run Roman Oasis (952-892-380; June-Sept; evening, and lunch on Sun) is a restaurant attached to a four-room hotel, the Inner Sanctum.
-Manilva is an unremarkable place, but you may want to visit a back street bodega (wine cellar) to sample a glass of the local wine.
+Manilva itself is unremarkable but you may want to visit a back street bodega (wine cellar) to sample a glass of local wine.

-Afterwards, continue to the N-340, turn right and you will reach the turn off for Puerto Duquesa, another of the Costa del Sol’s pueblo ports with the usual boutique-style shops, bars and restaurants, and an array of luxury yachts and cruisers.
+Afterwards, continue to the N-340 and turn right until you reach the turn off for Puerto Duquesa.
+This is another of Costa del Sol’s pueblo ports with boutique-style shops, bars and restaurants as well as an array of luxury yachts and cruisers.